VirtusaPolarisGTO/NyQL/docs/nyresult.md

 __REMEMBER:__ NyQL does not do these value conversions automatically because it has no idea what your value range may be like at the time of returning.

-Initially supports below three mutate functions.
+Initially supports below mutate functions.
  * `mutateToBool(columnName)`: change column values to java boolean values.
  * `mutateToInt(columnName)`: change column values to java integer values. (in case if it returns BigInteger data types)
  * `mutateToDouble(columnName)`: change column values to java double values. (in case if it returns BigDecimal data types)
+ * `mutateToBase64(columnName)`: change binary column data to base64 strings.

 In every above occasion, the `null` values will remain `null`.
 And it may throw cast exceptions if you try to convert a column which has actually a big value than the type it is converting.